explainers-by-googlers/cross-origin-storage/README.md

   algorithm: 'SHA-256',
   value: '8f434346648f6b96df89dda901c5176b10a6d83961dd3c1ac88b59b2dc327aa4',
 };
-let handle;
-// This may trigger a permission prompt.
-For example:
-// example.com wants to check if your browser already has files the site needs,
-// possibly saved from another site.
-If found, it will use the files without
-// changing them.
-// [Allow while visiting the site] [Allow this time] [Never allow] try {
+try {
-  [handle] = await navigator.crossOriginStorage.requestFileHandles([hash]);
+  const [handle] = await navigator.crossOriginStorage.requestFileHandles([hash]);
+  // The file exists in Cross-Origin Storage. const fileBlob = await handle.getFile();
+  // Do something with the blob.
 } catch (err) {
   if (err.name === 'NotAllowedError') {
-    console.log('The user did not grant permission to access the file.');
+    console.log('The user agent did not grant permission to access the file.');
   } else if (err.name === 'NotFoundError') {
     console.log('The file was not found in Cross-Origin Storage.');
   }
   return;
 }
-// The file exists in Cross-Origin Storage. const fileBlob = await handle.getFile();
-// Do something with the blob.
 ```

 ## Risk awareness

 > [!CAUTION]
 > The authors acknowledge that storage is usually isolated by origin to safeguard user security and privacy.
-Storing large files like AI models separately for each origin, as required by new [use cases](#use-cases), presents a significant scalability and efficiency challenge.
+Storing large resources like AI models separately for each origin, as required by new [use cases](#use-cases), presents a significant scalability and efficiency challenge.
 For instance, if both `example.com` and `example.org` each require the same 8&nbsp;GB AI model, this would result in 16&nbsp;GB of downloaded data and a total allocation of 16&nbsp;GB on the user's device.
 This proposal introduces mechanisms that uphold protection standards while addressing the inefficiencies of duplicated downloads and storage.

 ## Goals

 COS aims to:

-- Provide a cross-origin storage mechanism for web applications to store and retrieve large files like AI models, Wasm modules, and highly popular JavaScript libraries like jQuery or React.
+- Provide a cross-origin storage mechanism for web applications to store and retrieve large files like AI models, Wasm modules, and highly popular JavaScript libraries.
-- Ensure security and user control with optional consent before accessing or storing files.
 - Guarantee data integrity and consistency for file identification (see [Appendix&nbsp;B](#appendixb-blob-hash-with-the-web-crypto-api)).
-- Make the web more sustainable and ethical by reducing the number of redundant huge downloads of files the user agent already has potentially stored locally.
+- Make the web more sustainable and ethical by reducing the number of redundant huge downloads of resources the user agent already has potentially stored locally.

 ## Non-goals

 COS does _not_ aim to:

 - Replace existing storage solutions such as the **Origin Private File System**, the **Cache API**, **IndexedDB**, or **Web Storage**.
 - Replace content delivery networks (CDNs).
-The optional prompting is expected to deter websites from using the COS API unless there's a clear benefit to cross-origin file access, such as potentially utilizing a cached version.
-- Allow cross-origin file access _without_ the possibility for the user agent to intervene and optionally prompt for consent.
+- Allow cross-origin file access _without_ the possibility for the user agent to intervene and possibly deny access.
 - Question the same-origin policy or make changes to it.

 ## User research

 Feedback from developers working with large AI models, Wasm modules, and highly popular JavaScript libraries has highlighted the need for an efficient way to store and retrieve such large files across web applications on different origins.
 These developers are looking for a standardized solution that allows files to be stored once and accessed by multiple applications, without needing to download and store the files redundantly.
-COS ensures this is possible while maintaining privacy and security via optional user consent.
+COS ensures this is possible while maintaining privacy and security.

 ### User needs example: Hugging Face

 [Joshua Lochner](https://huggingface.co/Xenova) (aka.
-Xenova) from Hugging Face had the following to say in his [talk at the Chrome Web AI Summit](https://youtu.be/n18Lrbo8VU8?t=1040):
+Xenova) from Hugging Face had the following to say in his [talk at the 2024 Chrome Web AI Summit](https://youtu.be/n18Lrbo8VU8?t=1040):

 > _"One can imagine a browser-based web store for models similar to the Chrome Web Store for extensions.
 From the user's perspective, they could search for web-compatible models on the Hugging Face hub, install it with a single click, and then access it across multiple domains.
 Currently, Transformers.js is limited in this regard, since models are cached on a per site or per extension basis."_